Patil-Abhishek23/ResourceAllocationProject/README.md

 **Requirments To start the Application**

-——>Go to the application.properties file and the your database credentials.
+——>Go to the application.properties file and add your relative database credentials.

 ——> Insert Query for Inserting Data into Employees Table